 Table 10-7 identifies the sites for rezoning to high-density residential.
 If any of the identified sites to meet the RHNA shortfall are replaced with alternatives, the City will ensure that the rezone provides sufficient acreage to meet the shortfall.
-Figures 10-1 through 10-4 identify the locations of these sites.
+Figure 10-5 identifies the locations of these sites, and Figures 10-6 and 10-7 identify the current and proposed zoning for the rezoned sites..